geode-sdk/mods/mods-v2/m336.levelinfo/about.md

-# Level Info
+# LevelInfo

 A QoL mod that displays stats about levels

-Pretty much every stats are toggleable
+Pretty much every stat is toggleable, even the text color!

 ----------
 ### Why did you make this?